Derse has scalable healthcare solutions for patient care in response to COVID-19.

 - Avoiding all unnecessary travel based on CDC travel recommendations for all U.S. citizens.

 - Communicating to all employees that if they feel ill, they must not come to our offices and put other employees at risk.

 We are collectively working each day to provide the most positive possible outcome in every interaction with our clients, vendors, and employees.
 Right now, some of us may be busy sorting through cancelled travel and trade show plans while others may be “on-hold” waiting to determine what to do next.
 In this time of uncertainty, consider some of these alternatives:

 (Re)Plan Your Portfolio

 Once in-person trade shows and events resume (and they will!), Derse will help you gain a better understanding of how best to invest your face-to-face marketing budget for the remainder of the year.
-Until then, this may be a good time to step back and assess the portfolio of trade shows you attend.
+Until then, this may be a good time to step back and assess the portfolio of trade shows you attend, as well as how your trade show performance stacks up against competitors.
 Sometimes companies get in the habit of attending the same show year after year.
 But relying on the same strategy to get similar – or improved – results, often leads to a schedule that doesn’t fit into your long-term goals or budget.

 By taking a more purposeful portfolio approach, you can bridge the gap between the trade shows you attend and your marketing objectives with measurable criteria.

 Get Connected and Share … with your peers